Frequently Asked Questions

 The Weather in Punta Arenas

-This is why you should come to Chilean Patagonia prepared for all climates, dressing in layers and wearing comfortable, waterproof shoes.
+Given this climatic variability, it is essential to come prepared for all conditions when visiting Chilean Patagonia, dressing in layers and wearing comfortable, waterproof shoes.

-We can take care of your transfer to our hotel in Punta Arenas from your point of arrival in the region: Punta Arenas airport, Puerto Natales or wherever you are.
-Enjoy and disconnect from the very first moment of your vacation in Chilean Patagonia.
+Let us handle your transfer to our hotel in Punta Arenas from wherever you arrive in the region, whether it's Punta Arenas airport, Puerto Natales, or any other location.
+You will unwind and disconnect from the moment you set foot in Chilean Patagonia.

 - How to get to Punta Arenas by air?

-You can get to Punta Arenas from El Calafate, crossing the Dorotea or Casas Viejas border crossings and then take Route 9 North, traveling approximately 247 kms. until you reach Punta Arenas.
+You can reach Punta Arenas from El Calafate crossing through the Dorotea or Casas Viejas borders and then taking Route 9 North.
+You will need to travel approximately 247 kms until you get to Punta Arenas.

 - How to get to Torres del Paine from Punta Arenas?

-From Puerto Natales you can reach El Calafate by land, traveling along the RN 40 route (National Route 40) in a 270 km stretch, crossing the border posts of Cerro Castillo and Cancha Carrera, in a journey of approximately 5 hours.
+PFrom Puerto Natales you can reach El Calafate by land, traveling along route RN 40 (National Route 40) which covers a distance of 270 kilometers.
+During the journey you will be crossing the border posts of Cerro Castillo and Cancha Carrera, in a journey of approximately 5 hours.

 Clothing